How to cure stomach ache after drinking alcohol

 7. Avoid trigger foods for acute gastritis

-If you suffer from acute gastritis, avoiding foods that trigger this reaction can be extremely helpful in reducing stomach pain.
+If you suffer from acute gastritis or are experiencing alcoholic gastritis symptoms, avoiding foods that trigger this reaction can be extremely helpful in reducing stomach pain.
 Alcohol is a trigger which can cause inflammation of the stomach lining which leads to pain and/or bloating.
 A few pointers for avoiding this reaction include:

 - Stick to smaller meals that are easy to digest, along with avoiding lying down right after eating to help your body with digestion